-For WEO-2018, the updated WEM Industry module includes the possibility to use of hydrogen as direct fuel or as feedstock for ammonia production.
+For WEO-2018, the updated WEM Industry module includes the possibility to use hydrogen as direct fuel or as feedstock for ammonia production.
 Intensities and efficiencies of related processes are aligned with assumptions used for the Energy Technology Perspectives report (IEA, 2017c).
 For ammonia the used hydrogen does not appear in the balance, as it is only an intermediate product.
 Only the electricity consumed in the electrolysis, synthesis and in the air-separation processes appear in the balance.
+For WEO-2020, this feature has been extended to methanol production.